 I have found the best michelada in Puerto Peñasco, Mexico!!!!
 Along the way, I also found the most delicious eats!
 Puerto Peñasco is an old fishing village situated on the Sea of Cortez, where the state of Sonora meets the state of Baja California.
 It's also known to many as Rocky Point, especially locals from Arizona and California.
 Just a short 3.5 hour drive from Phoenix and 6 hours from San Diego, lies this rocky pearl town in the north western part of Sonora, Mexico.

-There's so many things to do in Rocky Point, which I'll be talking about soon, but one of the things I decided to do during my past trip, was find the best michelada in town.
+There's so many things to do in Rocky Point, which you can click here to read more.
+However, one of the things I decided to do during my past trip, was find the best michelada in town.
 Throughout my years of traveling to Mexico, I've tasted some of the best Michelada's and have figured out the way I like to drink it.
 I knew I wasn't going to be disappointed while in Mexico, so I decided to visit five different restaurants and michelada spots and find my favorite.
 All five of them were delicious and none of them I disliked.
 For purposes of this article, I requested no clamato (clam and tomatoe juice) on all of my micheladas.
 At each restaurant, I also found delicious traditional dishes, along with modernized ones as well.

 What is a michelada you may ask???
 A michelada (Cubana Mexican style) is a mixture of: